tTsugaru/school-bot/README.md

 * Send
   * `send general <text>` - Sends a text to all channel from the general group.
   * `send <groupname> <text>` - Sends a text to all channels from the given group.
+  * If you attach an image to a message it will be sent with the message

 ## License